mootw/snout-scout/docs/Data.md

 3. event (disabled robot, ball upper, ball miss)
 	1. Counts total quanitity of events for display and their point values

+### Data Tools
+1. generate meta-values like for instance AVERAGE TIME BETWEEN SHOTS or DURATION BETWEEN START OF CLIMB AND END OF CLIMB

+Compare estimated performance in a match versus their actual performance, or their performance contribution within a match.

 #### Pit scouting tools
 1. text-box (comments, whatever else)
 2. number (how many balls can it shoot)